akashd50/akashd50.github.io/README.md

     4. Update `index.md`:
         1. Remove everything that's in the file since we won't be using the template.
         2. Copy and paste your resume markdown here.
         This markdown content will be whats shown on the webpage.
 Now you can tell how easy it'll be to update it if you ever need to change anything in the future.
-You'll simply need to update this one file, commit and push your changes and within a few minutes your website will be update.
-This is exactly what Andrew E. meant by the convenience of using static-site generator like Jekyll to host your website.
+You'll simply need to update this one file, commit and push your changes and within a few minutes your website would be updated.
+This is exactly what Andrew E. meant by the convenience of using a static-site generator like Jekyll to host your website.

     5. Update `_config.yaml`:
         1. Update your page title, email address and such here.